knownout/feature-flags-proxy/README.md

-# 🔑 Gitlab feature-flags proxy
+# 🔑 Gitlab feature flags proxy service

 Simple proxy to access gitlab feature flags without disclosure personal access token and only with access to specific project.